 A standard “cost of living” amount looks different for everyone.
 Imagine how a Californian looks at their monthly food expenses versus an Ohioan, or someone who was raised by Depression-era parents versus someone whose family had considerable wealth.

-Also, there will always be changes in basic life costs — not all of which are in our control.
-Enter taxes and healthcare, which are vital expenses, but vary based on income, insurance, and other factors.
+Also, there will always be changes in basic life costs—not all of which are in our control.
+For example, taxes and healthcare are vital expenses, but their costs vary based on income, insurance and other factors.

 Mind the taxes…

-That said, take a long, hard look at the state’s tax structure: Does the state tax pension income (including civil service or military pension income)?
+That said, take a long, hard look at the state’s tax structure.
+Does the state tax pension income (including civil service or military pension income)?
 If so, by how much?
-What about Social Security income?
+What about taxes on Social Security income?
 And how high are the property tax rates?

-It sounds complicated, but it doesn’t have to be.
+Tax considerations may sound complicated, but they don’t have to be.
 Just remember that in your search for the most affordable state, the lowest price tag isn’t the whole story.
 If you have your heart set on a certain place, don’t let the cost of living be the only reason you turn it down.

 Second, what does the ideal retirement lifestyle look like?

-Whether you’re deciding as a single, couple, or family (multigenerational households are still a thing), determining where to put retirement roots down is about more than the bottom line.
+Whether you’re deciding as an individual, a couple or a family, determining where to put down retirement roots is about more than the bottom line.

-Some retirees are choosing life on the road instead of roots.
-In fact, half of the current 11.2 million RV owners are 55 and over, says this RV Industry Association report.
+Some retirees are choosing life on the road instead of roots at all.
+In fact, half of the current 11.2 million RV owners are 55 and over, according to an RV Industry Association report.
 Others opt for dual residency, like a beach house down south and a condo or apartment up north near the grandkids or aging parents.

-If you’re moving across the country for affordable housing but leaving friends, relatives, and your long-time family doctor behind to do so, consider the “hidden” costs of uprooting.
+If you’re moving across the country for affordable housing but leaving friends, relatives and your long-time family doctor behind, consider the “hidden” costs of uprooting.

-Your cost of living budget may be lower, but your travel budget will likely increase.
-If good healthcare isn’t close by, you may have to pay more for care, and pay to travel to it.
+For example, even if your cost of living decreases, your travel budget might increase.
+If good healthcare isn’t available nearby, you may have to pay more to travel for care.

-Thinking about your time and activity budget is an equally important consideration in choosing your “where.”
+Thinking about your time and activity budget is an equally important consideration in selecting a retirement location.
+As you think about your financial spending habits, consider also how you’ll spend your time once you settle in a new place.

 The 5 “Cs” to Consider When Choosing Where to Retire

-Banks and barber shops, libraries and parks, high school sporting events and greasy spoon diners: culture and community is hard to quantify, but without it, all the cost savings in the world can’t compete.
+- Community.
+When it comes to engaging in community service opportunities, being part of a church or faith-based organization and talking to people who share your values—community matters.
+Banks and barber shops, libraries and parks, high school sporting events and greasy spoon diners: culture and community are hard to quantify, but for many people, these factors are worth more than all the cost savings in the world.

 How the States Stack Up for Retirement

-If you want the hard stats, these overall rankings from Bankrate are derived from a comprehensive collection of data in these 5 categories: affordability (40 percent), overall well-being (25 percent), the cost and quality of health care (20 percent), weather (10 percent) and crime (5 percent).
+Every year, rankings from Bankrate size up every U.S. state using data across five categories: affordability (40 percent), overall well-being (25 percent), the cost and quality of health care (20 percent), weather (10 percent) and crime (5 percent).

 Lowest Rankings: